DeShawn Stevenson: Utah Jazz (2000–2004)

 Stevenson was picked by the Utah Jazz with the 23rd selection of the 2000 NBA draft.

 Stevenson appeared in 222 regular season games during his time with Utah.
 He averaged 5.9 ppg, 1.9 rpg, and 1.2 apg, in 16.7 mpg during that time.
 Stevenson played in five career playoff outings.
 At 19 years old, he became the youngest player to ever play and start for the Jazz during the 2000–01 season.
 In 2001, Stevenson finished second in the NBA Slam Dunk Contest.
-Later that year, Stevenson pleaded no contest to having sex with a 14-year-old girl.
+Later that year, Stevenson pleaded no contest to the offence of the criminal offence having sex with a minor, having sex with a 14-year-old girl.

 On March 16, 2003, Stevenson received widespread attention for shoving Ricky Davis of the Cleveland Cavaliers after Davis deliberately missed a shot on his own basket in an attempt to record a triple-double, when the Cavaliers were up 120–95.
 On November 1, 2003, Stevenson scored a then-career-high 24 points in a loss against the Mavericks.

 On February 19, 2004, Stevenson and a future second round draft pick were acquired by the Orlando Magic from the Utah Jazz in exchange for guard–forward Gordan Giricek.